tbaghfalaki/TSJM/README.md

 ### Example Usage

+ > Examples from the GCPaBayes can be found in the following:

+- Parameter estimation: This analysis is presented [here](/CSExamp.md)
+- Dynamic prediction: This analysis is presented [here](/CSExamp.md)

 ### Reference
 Baghfalaki, T., Hashemi, R., Helmer, C. & Jacqmin-Gadda, H. (2024).
 A Two-stage Joint Modeling Approach for Multiple Longitudinal Markers and Time-to-event Data.
 Submitted.